commenthol/date-holidays/README.md

 # date-holidays

-> world-wide holidays in gregorian calender
+> world-wide holidays in the gregorian calender

 [![NPM version](https://badge.fury.io/js/date-holidays.svg)](https://www.npmjs.com/package/date-holidays/)
 [![Build Status](https://secure.travis-ci.org/commenthol/date-holidays.svg?branch=master)](https://travis-ci.org/commenthol/date-holidays)

-This module provides dates of holidays for various countries, states and regions by type while considering the applicable timezone.
+This module provides dates of holidays for various countries, states, and regions by type while considering the applicable timezone.

 The features are:

-- calculation of public, bank and observance holidays for different countries, state, region, following ISO 3166-2
+- calculation of public, bank, and observance holidays for different countries, state, region, following ISO 3166-2
 - consideration of timezones for holiday checks
-- consideration of start and end time dependent on timezone
+- consideration of start and end time dependent on the timezone
 - substitute days
 - multi-language support for all holiday names
 - setting of custom holidays
 - uses own grammar for calculation of days
-- support for islamic calendar from 1970 to 2080 (*islamic dates might not be correct as they are subject to the sighting of the moon*)
+- support for Islamic calendar from 1970 to 2080 (*islamic dates might not be correct as they are subject to the sighting of the moon*)
-- support for hebrew calendar from 1970 to 2100
+- support for Hebrew calendar from 1970 to 2100
-- support for chinese calendar
+- support for the Chinese calendar
 - for generation of iCal calendar check out [date-holidays-ical][]

 Happy holidays!